Hardcore Henry

-It stars Sharlto Copley, Danila Kozlovsky, Haley Bennett and Tim Roth.
-The film was released theatrically in the United States by STXfilms on April 8, 2016.
-It garnered mixed reviews in the US but was more positively received in Russia.
-Despite grossing $16.8 million worldwide against a $2 million budget, it was considered a box-office bomb in the US, due to STX spending $10 million to acquire global rights to the film.
+It stars Sharlto Copley, Danila Kozlovsky, Haley Bennett, and Tim Roth.
+The film was released theatrically in Russia on April 7, 2016 by Mirsand and the United States on April 8, 2016 by STX Entertainment.

+It garnered mixed reviews in the U.S., but was more positively received in Russia.
+Despite grossing $16.8 million worldwide against a $2 million budget, it was considered a box-office bomb in the U.S., due to global rights and marketing for the film.

 Plot

 A man wakes inside a laboratory on an airship.
-A scientist, Estelle, tells him his name is Henry, claims to be his wife, and he has been revived from an accident that left him amnesiac and mute.
+A scientist, Estelle, tells him that his name is Henry, she is his wife, and he has been revived after an accident that left him amnesiac and mute.
 She replaces his missing limbs with cybernetic prostheses, but mercenaries led by the psychokinetic Akan raid the ship before she can replace Henry's voice.
 Akan claims all of Estelle's research is his corporate property.
 He kills Estelle's scientists, but Henry and Estelle flee in an escape pod, landing in Moscow.
 The mercenaries follow and abduct Estelle.

 Henry is rescued by a stranger named Jimmy, who informs him that his cybernetic limbs are running out of power, which will kill him if he cannot recharge.
 Jimmy is killed by corrupt police paid by Akan, but Henry escapes.
 He is joined by another Jimmy, now an alcoholic bum, who informs him that one of Akan's associates, Slick Dimitry, has a charging pump which Henry needs to recharge.
 The two are attacked, and again Jimmy is killed.
 Henry escapes, and hunts Dimitry through Moscow before capturing him.
 Just as Dimitry promises him information, he is killed by a sniper.
-Henry removes the pump and receives a call from Jimmy, who directs Henry to a brothel.
+Henry removes the pump from Dimitry's heart and receives a call from Jimmy, who directs Henry to a brothel.

-Henry meets two more distinct versions of Jimmy; one a nervous nerd, the other a drug-fuelled sex maniac, who replace his pump.
+Henry meets two more distinct versions of Jimmy; one a nervous nerd, the other a drug-fuelled sex maniac, who replaces his pump.
 The brothel is attacked by Akan's forces.
 Akan taunts Henry about Estelle, who is being transported by an armored convoy, before ejecting Henry from the brothel.
 Outside, Henry encounters another Jimmy, a stoner, who transports him to Akan's convoy.
-Henry attacks the convoy and locates Estelle and Akan, who beats him with a baseball bat and buries him in the woods.
+Henry attacks the convoy and locates Estelle and Akan, who beats him with a baseball bat and has him buried in the woods.